-You can choose where to invest your savings pot from two alternative National Trust investment funds or Legal & General's full range of investment funds.
+You can choose where to invest your savings pot from Legal & General's full range of investment funds.

 Please read 'Your investment choices' in the 'Find out more' section of this guide for more information.

 If you decide to make your own investment choice, you will need to consider the amount of risk you are prepared to take, balanced against the level of return you are hoping for.